about

 federal and state contributions

-Carlos’s work has shaped how the federal government, state DOTs, and the engineering community use drones for critical infrastructure.
-He stood up an official drone program inside the Department of War for NAVFAC — the Navy’s engineering command — and has executed missions on more than 30 Department of War installations.
-He authored the drone bridge inspection manual for the South Carolina Department of Transportation, the document that now governs how drone inspections are performed across the state’s bridge program.
+Carlos’s work has shaped how the federal government, state departments of transportation, and the broader engineering community use drones for critical infrastructure.
+He played a leading role in standing up a drone program for a major federal defense agency, helping shape its governance, training, and operational structure across dozens of installations.
+He contributed to a state department of transportation’s official drone bridge inspection manual, a document that now governs how drone inspections are performed across that state’s bridge program.
 His methodology has moved from the field into the standards.

 field firsts

 His field work has established precedent at some of the most consequential sites in the country.
-He led the first drone inspection of the Golden Gate Bridge, the first commercial drone operations in the Grand Canyon, and drone operations at Pearl Harbor.
-He has performed inspections at the U.S. Naval Academy, delivered digital twin work for West Point, and helped with emergency digital twin response to rail closure.
-At Diablo Dam, he combined drone capture with AI-driven crack detection — a preview of where critical infrastructure inspection is heading.
-Each of these projects has been presented publicly, with client authorization, at industry conferences including Commercial UAV Expo, Trimble Dimensions, Geo Week, and USSD.
+He led first-of-kind drone inspections of a major suspension bridge and a national park corridor, and has performed drone operations at federal defense and historic military installations.
+He has delivered digital twin work for a major federal academy, helped with emergency digital twin response following a rail infrastructure failure, and combined drone capture with AI-driven crack detection at a large dam facility, a preview of where critical infrastructure inspection is heading.
+Each of these projects has been presented publicly, with appropriate client authorization, at leading industry conferences.

 The locations may get attention, but the real thread is innovation—doing the kind of work that had not been done that way before.